oxarbitrage/worker-proposals/supplement.md

 ## Ending 2 weeks earlier:

-The core team has proposed to end this worker earlier and join the core worker inmediatly, 2 weeks before the end of the contract.
+The core team has proposed to end this worker earlier and join the core worker immediately, 2 weeks before the end of the contract.

 means, 6600/2 = 3300 usd for the last month.